 The study reveals that there were more male heads than females and yet there were more female teachers than male ones.
-The implications of this revelation are that most pupils were most likely to be in the hands of teachers with very little knowledge on agriculture as it is the general trend that most female teachers would prefer "feminine" practical like food and nutrition and fashion and fabrics subjects both at school and college during their learning days (Ramsay abd Edwards, 2011).
-The positive development revealed by the study is that most of the heads have some basic knowledge on agriculture.
+The implications of this revelation are that most pupils were most likely to be in the hands of teachers with very little knowledge on Wood Technology as it is the general trend that most female teachers would prefer "feminine" practical subjects like food and nutrition and fashion and fabrics subjects both at school and college during their learning days (Ramsay & Edwards, 2011).
+The positive development revealed by the study is that most of the heads have some basic knowledge on Wood Technology.
 This would enable them to guide and supervise teachers easily since they understand the demands of the subject.

-Most teachers and heads have positive attitudes towards the teaching of agriculture.
+Most teachers and heads have positive attitudes towards the teaching of Wood Technology.
 Attitudes play a critical role in the implementation of a new curriculum.
-Research has demonstrated a relationship between teacher attitude towards a curriculum and its ultimate effectiveness (Pretty and Boone, 2009; Mason, 2003; Myer et. al, 2005 and Carver, 2013).
+Research has demonstrated a relationship between teacher attitude towards a curriculum and its ultimate effectiveness (Pretty & Boone, 2009; Mason, 2003; Myer et al., 2005 & Carver, 2013).
 The advantage of having teachers exhibiting positive attitudes towards a subject are many.
-However, as Fullan (2010) postulates the most important advantage of having teachers with a positive attitude towards a subject is that the teachers can easily influence parents and students as well.
+However, as Fullan (2010) postulates, the most important advantage of having teachers with a positive attitude towards a subject is that the teachers can easily influence parents and students as well.

-The majority of teachers in this study did not do agriculture either at secondary school or during teacher training.
+The majority of teachers in this study did not do Wood Technology either at secondary school or during teacher training.
 The ramifications of this data are that it would be difficult for effective implementation of the subject if teachers have no knowledge to impart to pupils.
-As Mock (2010) argues the realization of the primary goals of introducing agriculture in schools which is to impart knowledge on the pupils on basic principles of the course as well as motivating the pupils to develop interest in agriculturally inclined professions failed dismally as a result of a number of factors which include among others; pedagogical approaches.
+As Mock (2010) argues, the realization of the primary goals of introducing Wood Technology in secondary schools which is to impart knowledge on the pupils on basic principles of the course as well as motivating the pupils to develop interest in Wood Technology inclined professions failed dismally as a result of a number of factors which include among others; pedagogical approaches.
 Teachers did not have any training in the subject itself or the teaching of the subject.
-As Chenevey et.al (2008) postulate, before the introduction of any course it is necessary to assess the skills of the available staff and determine whether they tally with the requirements of the course.
+As Chenevey et al. (2008) postulate, before the introduction of any course it is necessary to assess the skills of the available staff and determine whether they tally with the requirements of the course.

-The major challenges experienced by school during the implementation of the agriculture curriculum included lack of resources like textbooks and equipment; very little time allocated to agriculture; too broad syllabus aims; workload due to the addition of agriculture as a compulsory subject as well as supervision on the subject.
-This finding tallies with observations by Myer et.al (2005) who found several lapses with the organization of practical agriculture in Nigerian schools.
+The major challenges experienced by schools during the implementation of the Wood Technology curriculum included lack of resources like textbooks and equipment; very little time allocated to the subject; too broad syllabus aims; workload due to the addition of Wood Technology as a compulsory subject as well as supervision on the subject.
+This finding tallies with observations by Myer et.al (2005) who found several lapses with the organization of practical Wood Technology in Nigerian schools.
 The curriculum objectives were found to be too broad; inability of the policy to state general aims of vocational education; inability to identify areas where practical skills are to be developed, unspecified evaluation system as well as cases of duplicated topics and programme delivery system.
-Obi (2005) corroborates Myer et.al (2005)' observation when he states that lack of instructional aids and materials for practical agriculture deliver, lack of means and ability to provide recommended guest lecture visits and excursions.
-According to Ngesa (2006) in Waithera (2013) observed, teachers of agriculture use lecture class discussion and group discussion methods, and demonstrations practical experiments, projects and projects problem-solving are hardly used.
+Obi (2005) corroborates Myer et al. (2005)' observation when he states that lack of instructional aids and materials for practical Wood technology delivery, lack of means and ability to provide recommended guest lecture visits and excursions.
+According to Ngesa (2006) in Waithera (2013), teachers of Wood Technology use lectures, class discussions and group discussion methods, and demonstrations, practical experiments, projects and projects problem-solving are hardly used.

-12. CONCLUSIONS
+10. CONCLUSIONS